West Coast Produce Expo Highlights Shifting Consumer Habits, Evolving Foodservice Trends

 WCPE Giumarra EDIT.jpg

-(Photo by Jennifer Strailey)
+(Photo: Jennifer Strailey)

-Giumarra Companies on Celebrating Differentiation
+Giumarra Cos. on Celebrating Differentiation

 “Retailers and consumers want something different,” says Mike Crookshanks.
 “What separates us from other suppliers is having something unique.
-SugarWild large, sweet blackberries are a gamechanger, and with the Lemonade Apples, you don’t see a lot of yellow apples so it really breaks up the color in the apple aisle.”
+SugarWild large, sweet blackberries are a game changer, and with the Lemonade Apples, you don’t see a lot of yellow apples, so it really breaks up the color in the apple aisle.”

 The Packer logo (567x120)